-a.
-Appeals of IRB decision shall be directed to the Chancellor who will notify the IRB of such request.
+Appeals of an IRB decision shall be directed to the Chancellor who will notify the IRB of such request.
 In each case, the Chancellor may name an appeals officer or committee to review the appeal and submit recommendations.
 If necessary, the appeal will be re-referred to the IRB as the final decisional authority.
-Institutional officials may not approve research protocols disapproved by the IRB (45 CFR 46.112).
+Institutional officials may not approve research protocols disapproved by the IRB (45 CFR 46.112 - Review by institution).